iredmail/iRedAPD/README.md

 * `domain`: Only users under same domain can send mail to this address.
 * `subdomain`: Only users under same domain and sub-domains can send mail to this address.
 * `membersOnly`: Only members can send mail to this address.
-* `allowedOnly’: Only moderators can send mail to this address.
+* `allowedOnly`: Only moderators can send mail to this address.
 * `membersAndModeratorsOnly`: Only members and moderators can send mail to this address.

 **NOTE**: